 To try and speak of one ‘belief’ in the Uniting Church in Australia is incredibly difficult.
-As in any large people-based organisation there is an enormous (and sometimes bewildering!) range of beliefs among UCA people.
+As in any large people-based faith group there is an enormous (and sometimes bewildering!) range of beliefs among UCA people.
 But there are key things which we passionately hold in common, and which we try to reflect in the way we live.

 We follow in the faith of Jesus the Christ, in whom we believe humanity glimpsed a unique revelation of the one whom we name as GOD: creative presence which is the heart of all creation across time throughout time and place.